Terran Last Gun: Work

 Last Gun primarily works in serigraphy, painting, ledger drawing and photography.
 His work interprets cultural narratives of nature and the cosmos, connecting the ancient world to contemporary realms.
 Last Gun states, "I am revealing fragments of time, history, and Indigenous Abstraction — an art form that has continued for tens of thousands of years."
 Last Gun has stated that the painted lodges of the Blackfeet are a source of inspiration that he draws on in his work.
 The imagery used in the painted lodges has been passed down through generations.
 These designs have three zones: the upper sky world, the middle zone representing the animal spirit helpers, and the lower zone of Earth.

 In 2018, Last Gun had a solo show at the Institute of American Indian Arts; in 2020 he had a solo show, Terran Last Gun: Color Play at the Museum of Contemporary Native Arts, Santa Fe and has had two solo shows, in 2019 and 2020, at Hecho a Mano Gallery, Santa Fe.
 In 2021, he had a one-person show at Blue Star Contemporary, San Antonio, Texas.
+In 2024, Terran had a two-person show at Gallery Hózhó in Albuquerque, New Mexico, featuring his ledger drawings.
 His work has been included in group exhibitions at the Rainmaker Gallery in Bristol, UK, SITE Santa Fe and the Santa Fe Institute, among other venues.